 Homeowners, or certainly those with mortgaged properties, know that paying their mortgage month in month out will give them a tick in the box and reflect well on their credit report.
 Tenants, on the other hand, were not afforded such treatment.
 It was recognised that it was perhaps unfair that tenants didn't know how to increase their credit score when their payments were going unreported.

-This is what services like Credit Ladder try to accomplish.
-Credit Ladder will tap into your bank account monthly and verify to Equifax or Experian that you've paid your rent.
+This is what features like our rent reporting try to accomplish.
+We will tap into your bank account monthly and verify to Experian that you've paid your rent.
 This is an easy, free way to show that you're keeping up with your financial commitments.

 Breaking up with your ex shouldn't just mean throwing out their toothbrush, especially if you used to be financially linked.
 Financial links are created when you open a joint account or apply for a loan together.
 Living together or even being married does not create a financial link.
 Until you actively break these links us, your exes records are linked with yours.